MicrosoftDocs/fabric-docs/docs/data-engineering/apache-spark-history-server.md

 description: Use the extended Apache Spark history server to debug and diagnose Apache Spark applications in Fabric.
 author: jejiang
 ms.author: jejiang
-ms.topic: overview
+ms.topic: how-to
 ms.date: 04/30/2023
 ms.custom:
  - template-howto
  - build-2023
  - ignite-2023
+ - FY25Q1-Linter
 ms.search.form: Spark history server to debug apps
+# customer intent: As a data engineer, I want to use the Apache Spark history server in Fabric to debug and diagnose Apache Spark applications effectively.
 ---

 # Use extended Apache Spark history server to debug and diagnose Apache Spark applications